 Sanders has outlined six steps he would take to making college debt-free.
 One of those ideas is to eliminate tuition at public colleges and universities throughout the country.
 For the 2015 to 2016 school year, the average in-state tuition at a public institution cost $9,410, according to the College Board, which is a 13% increase from the previous academic year.
 Even with the other costs of education beyond tuition, eliminating that expense could make a college degree much more affordable.

 The entire plan is estimated to cost $75 billion annually, according to Sanders’ campaign website.
 He plans to pay for the plan by imposing what is essentially a sales tax on stocks and other investment products.

 5. Student Loan Refinancing

 Part of the problem with high tuition costs is the student loan debt it generates.
 There’s more than $1.3 trillion in outstanding student loan debt in this country, and it continues to grow as new borrowers take on loans and current balances accrue interest.

 Those interest rates are a huge point of contention in the student loan world.
 Student loan rates are high by most consumer loan standards, and for the most part, borrowers are stuck with them.
 Sanders not only wants to cut interest rates in the first place, he also proposes making refinancing available so borrowers with high rates from many years ago can take advantage of today’s lower rates.
-(You can see how your student loan debt may be affecting your credit scores by viewing your free credit report summary, updated each month, on Credit.com.)
+(You can see how your student loan debt may be affecting your credit scores by viewing your free credit report summary, updated every 14 days, on Credit.com.)

 More Money-Saving Reads: